Ag-Tawfik/CrosswordPuzzle/README.md

 # Crossword Puzzle Generator

-A PHP-based crossword puzzle generator that automatically creates a 12x12 crossword puzzle from a list of words.
+A PHP-based crossword puzzle generator that automatically creates a 12x12 interactive crossword puzzle from a list of words.

 ## Features